 Alright, so hopefully that’s helped you pick which Gili island you want to visit.
 The good news is that all of these great activities are available on each island so wherever you go you can enjoy it all!
 Now, on to the good stuff.
 To get around the islands, you will need to catch boats.

-I recommend checking the 12go website to check all busses and ferry schedules while in Indonesia.
+I recommend checking the 12go website or Bookaway to check all busses and ferry schedules while in Indonesia.
 Alternatively, the Skyscanner App has a wealth of incredible deals in case you want to travel around and see more of Indonesia.

 Editor’s Note: If you’re looking for ideas on where to stay in the Gili Islands, check out our post to see our recommendations